Person Sheet

 !RESIDENCE: 1891, 1892 89 Ohio Avenue, Columbus, OH, Terissa O. Swerer (widow of Lewis C.), Columbus, OH Directories 1887-1892

-!REFERENCE: 04-Jun-2007 email from great-great granddauther Karen Kready Geist to Don Braffitt252, Terissa O. Swerer
+!REFERENCE: 04-Jun-2007 email from great-great granddaughter Karen Kready Geist to Don Braffitt328, Terissa O. Swerer

-!REFERENCE:http://www.heritagepursuit.com/Franklin/Franklin%20Vol%20II%20Bio%2012%20P700.htm, “Lewis C. Swerer, the father, ,,, His death occurred in 1881. while his widow still resides in Columbus.
+!REFERENCE: 1909 Centennial History of Columbus and Franklin County, Ohio, page 765, "Lewis C. Swerer, the father, ,,, His death occurred in 1881. while his widow still resides in Columbus.
 Mrs. Swerer bore the maiden name of Teresa Jaqua and was a representative of an old Huguenot family of France, who left their native country at the tune of the expulsion of fill who followed that religious faith.
 Coming to America the family was represented in the colonial array during the Revolutionary war, and a monument erected in Pennsylvania which commemorates its Revolutionary soldiers contains the names of several of the Jaqua. family.
 To this family also belonged ex-Governor Gray, of Indiana, who was an uncle of E. J. Severer.
-He was very prominent in diplomatic circles and died in the city of Mexico during the administration of President Cleveland.”
+He was very prominent in diplomatic circles and died in the city of Mexico during the administration of President Cleveland.", https://web.archive.org/web/20081110133634/https:/...0Bio%2012%20P700.htm

-!REFERENCE: First Ladies of Indiana and The Governors119, p.
-86
+!REFERENCE: First Ladies of Indiana and The Governors164, page 86

 !REFERENCE: Jaqua (Jaques) Data from Notebooks of Fred.
-A. Henry123
+A. Henry161

 Olive L. (1865-1934)